Pharmacy Technician (Level 3)

 • Working in an appropriate clinical setting to meet the requirements of the programme.
 This programme is able to support learners from all areas of pharmacy practice, including community pharmacies, hospitals, dispensing practices and prisons.

 • Preferably, evidence of English and Maths at GCSE C/4 or above/Functional Skills Level 2/Equivalent.
-If the candidate does not have evidence of Maths and English at the relevant level, there are two options;

 • Preferably, evidence of Level 2 Science qualification.